Step-by-Step Admissions Process

 We strongly encourage all applicants to visit Whitworth University to learn more about our adult education programs and to meet with an advisor from the Whitworth School of Continuing Studies prior to admittance.
 To arrange a visit, please call 509.777.3222.

-The online application has several components.
+Create an account to complete your online application.
 As you complete your application, you will be prompted to submit your $25 application fee and recommendation requests.

-You must submit three recommendations to complete your application.
-Recommendations are completed via an online recommendation request sent directly to each reference as part of the application process.
+- Three reference forms - sent directly to each reference via an online recommendation request.
 You should request recommendations from individuals who have a strong knowledge of your professional work and/or your ability to succeed as an adult student.

 - If you have attended college within the past two years, one letter should be from a university professor in your major.
 If it has been more than two years since you have attended another institution, you may substitute a professional recommendation.